Chronic illness and minimization by health care professionals: Courage, vulnerability and shame.

 So, for many people, seeking medical assistance is a courageous act.
 What's more courageous than sharing the most private and intimate parts of yourself (both physical and emotional), with a stranger; a person who will share little in return (sharing is how trust is built according to Dr. Brown) and thereby risk being humiliated and shamed?
 Dr. Brown also adds that you should never make yourself too vulnerable with someone you don’t know or trust, yet people living with a chronic illness are forced to go down that road time and time again, exposing themselves to potential embarrassment, shame and distress.
 If that's not courage, then I don't know what is!

 Research also shows that people should never divulge too much information too soon yet patients are forced to do that too, opening themselves up to possible embarrassment, being dismissed and having their symptoms minimized.
 Indeed, living with a chronic illness means making ourselves vulnerable constantly and vulnerability is not a weakness but rather, it's about emotional risk taking, total exposure and uncertainty.
 It's also the most accurate measure of courage.
-I would like to add that minimization is a form of humiliation (I'm going to write more about that in a future blog).
+I would like to add that minimization is a form of humiliation (You can find more about that here).

 So, what happens when the consultation doesn’t go as well as one might have hoped?
 Many people with long-term illnesses, especially those living with rare, invisible or poorly understood conditions, may have experienced years of difficult medical encounters before they received a diagnosis and that can lead to a chronic sense of shame.
 Shame is highly correlated with depression, anger and suicide.
 Dr. Brown says that shame grows in secrecy, silence and judgement.
 If you douse it with empathy, it cannot survive.
 Indeed, empathy is the antidote to shame.
 Acknowledging someone's experience with kindness, compassion and empathy brings hope to patients.
 It makes patients feel heard and validated.
 That, in itself, can be a healing experience.